0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 - `value` (optional): Contains the initial storage value for this slot.
 Will be interpreted as a `word` unless another `type` is specified
 - `type` (optional): Describes the expected type for the slot

 If no `value` is provided, the entry acts as a placeholder, requiring a value to be passed at instantiation.
 In this case, specifying a `type` is mandatory to ensure the input is correctly parsed.
+So the rule is that at least one of `value` and `type` has to be specified.
 Valid types for a single-slot value are `word` or `auth::rpo_falcon512::pub_key`.

-Note that at least one of `value` and `type` should be specified.

 In the above example, the first and second storage entries are single-slot values.